Regulatory Update (2026):

 Related article: Selling a Small Business: Not as Easy as you Thought

-The most relevant exemption is what is known as the private placement exemption under Section 4(a)(2) of the 1933 Securities Act.
+A principal exemption is the private placement exemption under Section 4(a)(2) of the Securities Act of 1933 for transactions by an issuer not involving any public offering.
 The courts have provided varying interpretations of the language in the 1933 Act that “transactions by an issuer not involving any public offering” are not subject to registration.
 So a private offering is a non-public offering.
 That seems obvious, but where things get tricky is what makes an offering “private.”
 Part of this problem arises from the Securities Act of 1933 not actually defining the difference between a public offering and a private offering.
+In practice, issuers commonly focus on limiting the offering to appropriate offerees and ensuring that offerees have (or can obtain) meaningful information about the issuer and the investment, including risk disclosure and access to records.

-To provide more certainty, the SEC adopted Regulation D, a non-exclusive safe harbor.
+To reduce uncertainty, issuers often rely on Regulation D safe harbors.
 A safe harbor means you get rid of the uncertainty by taking your ship into the protected waters of a safe harbor: if you meet the requirements and comply, you are good to go.
 The company can conduct limited offerings and sales of securities without registration.
 The non-exclusive part means that you still may be exempt from registration but you may have a hard time proving it and may be subject to SEC scrutiny.
 In short, you want to fall within one of the safe harbors of Regulation D.

 The rules under Regulation D depend on several factors, including whether the investor is sophisticated or should be sophisticated enough to make a decision, how much is involved in the offering, and over what period of time, and whether you have to prepare a private placement memorandum (PPM).

-Accredited investors fall under a separate category of protection
+Accredited investors under a separate category of protection

 There are varying standards of protection depending on the sophistication of the investor.
-As discussed below, the rules make a distinction between “accredited investors” and those who are not accredited investors.
-You can find the definition of an accredited investor in the general rules and regulations for the Securities Act of 1933.
+The rules make a distinction between “accredited investors” and those who are not accredited investors.

-An accredited investor may also be an entity such as a private business development company with assets exceeding $5 million.
-An accredited investor can be a bank, a savings and loan association, or any other similar institution—regardless of whether they are acting in an individual or fiduciary capacity.
+An accredited investor can also be a bank, a savings and loan association, or any other similar institution—regardless of whether they are acting in an individual or fiduciary capacity.
 Similarly, an accredited investor can be a registered investment broker or dealer, or it can be a registered investment company.
 Basically, accredited investors are people or institutions who may suffer a limited amount of economic harm from their investments, or at least they understand the economic harm that they might incur from investments.

 Besides accredited investors, a purchaser can be any group of individuals that could be treated as one unit.
 For example, relatives of a purchaser sharing the same primary residence would be treated as one purchaser.
 Similarly, a corporation or partnership would be treated as one purchaser so long as that organization both exists for the specific purpose of acquiring the securities offered and is not an accredited investor.
 (In which case, each beneficial owner of securities or interests in the entity is treated as a separate purchaser for all provisions of Regulation D.)